Duncan Coffee Company

-The Duncan Coffee Company is a coffee roasting and distributing company.
+The Duncan Coffee Company is an American coffee roasting and distributing company founded in 1918.
 While the company distributes brands under its own name, it also supplies coffee under other notable brands such as Shipley Do-Nuts and Bright and Early Coffee.

 History

 In 1901, J.W.
 O'Neal founded a coffee shop in Nashville, Tennessee.
 Along with the shop's co-founders, the shop convinced the owners of the historic Maxwell House Hotel to use their coffee, forming Maxwell House Coffee.